 Participation under Section 504 and the ADA is voluntary.
 In order to qualify for reasonable accommodations from Hawthorn University, a student must self-identify and present up-to-date disability verification from an appropriate, qualified professional.
 This will consist of documentation describing the nature of the disability, the functional limitations resulting from the disability, and information specific to the accommodations and/or auxiliary aids needed to promote full participation in the educational program.
 All documentation is regarded with the strictest confidentiality: no information will be shared without permission.
 Accommodations are not automatic and a student must identify that they are entitled to special services with their instructor(s), who will verify this with the President or his/her designee.

 Students are strongly encouraged to actively and regularly participate in all instructional activities including readings, forums, submission of written assignments, and participation in the webinars when able.
 Online courses differ from campus-based instruction and attendance is defined as active participation in the course as indicated above and in the course syllabus.
 Hawthorn can track online attendance through the submission and completion of assignments and communications with the instructor.
-When active participation is met with obstacles, students must communicate with the director of student management or their instructor for guidance.
+When active participation is met with obstacles, students must communicate with the registrar or their instructor for guidance.

 Cookies are small text files that can be used by websites to make a user’s experience more efficient.